rosmod/rosmod/doc/sphinx/source/Modeling_Language.rst

 Modeling Language
 =================

 ROSMOD Projects are built using the ROSMOD Modeling Language.
-The tool suite provides a Graphical User Interface to build these models but the state and configuration properties of the project are saved in a set of text files (*models*) that follow a strict set of grammatical rules.
+The tool suite provides a :ref:`Graphical User Interface <gui>` to build these models but the state and configuration properties of the project are saved in a set of text files (*models*) that follow a strict set of grammatical rules.
 The grammatical rules were written using `Antlr 4 <http://www.antlr.org/>`_ and the models are loaded using the generated parser, lexer and listener classes.
 This section briefly describes the ROSMOD Textual Modeling Language, along with sample model files.

 Software Model
 --------------